mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

 ### Swap chat

-With messaging and p2p connection we can organize p2p secure. t might be needed if both parties want to talk and discuss the swap trade deal.
+With messaging and p2p connection we can organize p2p secure.
+It might be needed if both parties want to talk and discuss the swap trade deal.
 Later it can be used to coordinate the trade.